 Cabin temperature is higher than normal

 If the air coming out of your AC is not as cool as it used to be, then it might be a sign that there’s a problem with the compressor.
-A damaged compressor losses its ability to control the AC’s refrigerant flow, which then seriously compromises performance.
+A damaged compressor loses its ability to control the AC’s refrigerant flow, which then seriously compromises performance.

 Loud noises when the compressor is running

 If there are loud and unusual noises coming from your AC, then the AC compressor might be starting to fail.
-The compressor is built from several unique components which are turned on using a sealed bearing.
+The compressor is built from several unique components that are turned on using a sealed bearing.
 Should any of these components or the bearing fail or break down, your AC compressor will likely make a few weird noises as a result.
-For example, you should expect to hear a squeal or a grinding noise if the bearing is being snatched by something, whereas a high pitched grinding sound or squeal could be a sign of a worn out or leaking bearing.
+For example, you should expect to hear a squeal or a grinding noise if the bearing is being snatched by something, whereas a high pitched grinding sound or squeal could be a sign of a worn-out or leaking bearing.
 Now, because compressors are very complicated mechanisms, it’s usually best to just replace them altogether instead of trying to repair them.

 Compressor clutch is not moving

 A faulty clutch that won’t move is another sign that your compressor could be having problems.
 Without a well-functioning clutch, the pulley won’t be able to engage and disengage itself from engine power, which is what essentially allows the compressor to turn on when you need it to.
 Breaking cuts the compressor off from its engine power supply, whereas seizing keeps it perpetually activated.
 While it is possible to replace the clutch alone, the most cost-efficient option is to replace the compressor itself.